law911012eqw/js-project-RPS/README.md

 ### Main sections
 1. The interactive section - This section is mainly for interaction.
 It is the emphasized or required blocks of code on this project.
 2. Statistics section - This section is optional.
-It is sections for myself to practice function loops, mathematical formulas, and some other functions that may be needed for it to function on its proper state.
+It is a section solely for myself to practice function loops, mathematical formulas, and some other functions that may be needed for it to work on its proper state.

 ### Desired features to be fully synthesized as a simplified programmed webpage game
 1. Having to choose a different number of rounds such as 5 or 9 rounds in one game.
 (Done)